wordofwarning/wordofwarning.org/current/2025-turn/programme/index.md

 Content Warning: please click [here](/warnings).

-KUDERA's collection of garments and accessories are made from single use plastics, fast fashion, and other materials destined for the landfill · Solo danced by Mary Pearson · Immersive digital habitat co-created by electro-acoustic composer Caterina McEvoy, and multimedia artist and production designer Noel Jones · Made in collaboration with dance makers Amy Voris and Laura Doehler.<br>Part of a larger work-in-progress supported using public funding by Arts Council England, Developing Your Creative Practice.
+KUDERA's collection of garments and accessories are made from single use plastics, fast fashion, and other materials destined for the landfill · Solo danced by Mary Pearson · Immersive digital habitat co-created by electro-acoustic composer Caterina McEvoy, and multimedia artist and production designer Noel Jones · Made in collaboration with dance makers Amy Voris and Laura Doehler · Part of a larger work-in-progress supported using public funding by Arts Council England, Developing Your Creative Practice.

 Insta <a href="https://instagram.com/kudera.a" target="_blank">@kudera.a</a> <a href="https://instagram.com/mpearsonater" target="_blank">@mpearsonater</a>
 <hr>
 **Maelstrom Theatre** · *Unapologetic (work-in-progress)*

-A darkly comedic dance-theatre work exploring the shifting visibility of women in the dance industry.<br>Through a fusion of contemporary, commercial, and mixed media movement with character-driven text, the piece follows performers at different career stages — emerging dancers in their 20s, established artists in their 30s, and seasoned professionals in their 40s and 50s — grappling with the pressures of recognition, opportunity, and longevity in an industry that often renders them invisible.
+A darkly comedic dance-theatre work exploring the shifting visibility of women in the dance industry.<br>Through a fusion of contemporary, commercial, and mixed media movement with character-driven text, the piece follows performers at different career stages — emerging dancers in their 20s, established artists in their 30s, seasoned professionals in their 40s & 50s — grappling with the pressures of recognition, opportunity, and longevity in an industry that often renders them invisible.

 Content Warning: please click [here](/warnings).